google/macops-planb/README.md

 Usage
 ------

-First, create a server which will host disk images containing a single `.pkg` package file on each `.dmg`.
+First, create a Web server which will host disk images containing a single `.pkg` package file on each `.dmg` disk image file.

-There is a shell script included to help you generate a public-key infrastructure, if one is not already in place.
+There is a shell script included in this directory to generate a public-key infrastructure, if one is not already in place.
 There are also many excellent guides and programs, like `easy-rsa`, available online.

 If the server has enabled client certificate authentication, first install the client certificate and private key to system keychain.
 You may first need to convert them to PKCS#12 format with something like, `openssl pkcs12 -export -in client.crt -inkey client.key -certfile ca.pem -out client.p12`.
 Otherwise, the program will perform server certificate validation only.

 Compiling Plan B requires a modern version of Xcode, available from Apple's Developer site.

-* Download the source code with `git clone https://github.com/google/macops`
+* Download the source code with `git clone https://github.com/google/macops-planb`

-* Open the Xcode project with `open macops/planb/planb.xcodeproj`
+* Open the Xcode project with `open macops-planb/planb.xcodeproj`

 * Edit `PBURLBuilder.m` and change `kBaseURL` to the URL of the server and folder containing disk images.
 By default, the program will use `https://mac.internal.megacorp.com/pkgs/`